-Lauren is currently in her third year of the clinical psychology doctoral program and is specializing in clinical health psychology.
+Lauren is currently in her fifth year of the clinical psychology doctoral program and is specializing in clinical and health psychology.
+She is currently on her predoctoral internship at the VA in Palo Alto, CA (Behavioral Medicine track).
 She obtained her B.S. and M.S. degrees in psychology from Drexel University.
-She is the editorial assistant for the Journal of Consulting and Clinical Psychology and is the student representative for the APA Division 12 Committee on Diversity.
-Lauren's research interests include examining the effects of psychosocial stress on individuals suffering from chronic illness (cardiovascular disease, cancer, and diabetes) and exploring the use of empirically supported cognitive-behavioral interventions (especially Problem Solving Therapy) to prevent and attenuate the psychological sequelae of chronic disease, particularly among underserved minority populations.
-For her dissertation, she will study the effects of Problem Solving Therapy on blood pressure and other biological and psychological outcomes in a population of patients with persistently high blood pressure.
-Lauren enjoys exploring and researching new places, activities, restaurants and cultures, traveling, playing/ watching sports, and spending time with friends and family (especially her adorable nephew).
+Lauren is the editorial assistant for the Journal of Consulting and Clinical Psychology, the student representative for her cohort and a member of various professional organizations.
+Lauren's research interests include examining the effects of psychosocial stress on individuals with chronic illness (e.g., cardiovascular disease, cancer, and diabetes) and exploring the use of evidence-based interventions, especially Problem-Solving Therapy, to prevent and attenuate the psychological sequelae of chronic disease and promote health behavior change, particularly among underserved minority populations.
+For her dissertation, she is studying the effects of Problem-Solving Therapy on blood pressure and other biopsychosocial outcomes in a population of patients with persistently high blood pressure.
+In her free time, she enjoys sports/outdoor activities, art/music performances and the restaurants in Philadelphia (and now, in the Bay Area), traveling, and spending time with friends and family (especially her adorable nephews).